-With 'Stay Alert' message, Britain's Johnson to set out plan for gradual lockdown easing
+Johnson tells Britons to 'Stay Alert' as lockdown easing starts

 “There is no room for nuance,” the Labour Party’s health spokesman, Jonathan Ashworth, told BBC TV.
 “Many people will be puzzled by it ...
 This virus really does exploit ambivalence and thrive on ambiguity, we need clarity at all times.”

-Reporting by Kylie MacLellan; Editing by Frances Kerry
+Reporting by Kylie MacLellan; Editing by Frances Kerry and Catherine Evans